datavistics/encoder-analysis/README.md

 5. [Install k6](https://grafana.com/docs/k6/latest/set-up/install-k6/#install-k6) based on your platform

 ## Getting Started
+Make sure you have the ability to [deploy an Inference Endpoint](https://endpoints.huggingface.co/new)

 1. Run `jupyter lab`
 2. Choose your task [`classification`, `embedding`, `vision-embedding`]